lohith261201/UE19CS313-IOT-PROJECT-ON-SMART-DUSTBIN/README.md

 Report regarding the cloud integration phase is also uploaded.

-# CLOUD INTEGRATION USING BLYNK APP.
+#                                                     CLOUD INTEGRATION USING BLYNK APP